confused-Techie/symbol-provider-ts-variables/README.md

 ## TODO

-  * Add query cache, to avoid having to recreate queries for any languages we have already done so for.
+  * [ ] Add query cache, to avoid having to recreate queries for any languages we have already done so for.
-  * Validate `symbol` that's being returned to `symbol-provider`
+  * [ ] Validate `symbol` that's being returned to `symbol-provider`
-  * Obviously support many more languages, shoot for at least the languages supported by Pulsar by default
+  * [ ] Obviously support many more languages, shoot for at least the languages supported by Pulsar by default
-  * Validate the method of finding tag files once package is properly installed
+  * [ ] Validate the method of finding tag files once package is properly installed
+  * [X] Use `const` or `let` either as the context, or as the tag for the symbol.
+Once I figure out how to get that information from tree sitter.
+  * [ ] Include the scope of the variable as the context, which can also help clarify between duplicate variables in different scopes